Aged Care Assessment

 - The overall atmosphere of the place

-Families will often choose a nursing home that is near them to allow quick access to see their loved ones.
+Families will often choose an aged care home that is near them to allow quick access to see their loved ones.

 Step 3 = Complete the paperwork

-Now is the time to complete the paperwork on your chosen aged care home.
+Now is the time to complete the paperwork on your chosen residential aged care home.

-The last item on the stage 2 checklist was to talk about the application process with each facility, so you should have a fair idea of your preferred facility’s process.
+The last item on the stage 2 checklist was to talk about the application process with each home, so you should have a fair idea of your preferred home’s process.

-Your selected nursing home should be on hand to guide you through completing all the necessary paperwork.
+The team at your selected aged care home should be on hand to guide you through completing all the necessary paperwork.
 They will also explain the costs and funding associated with the process.

 The Australian Government contributes to the cost of aged care services.
 You’re expected to contribute if you can afford to.
 Costs vary for different types of care and different service providers.
 There are no standard costs for aged care services.